 Perched on a gentle hill, a short drive west of Perth, Ontario, the ‘Stafford House’ has become known as one of the area’s most celebrated settings in local literature.
 It is one of the best examples of a building associated with a Canadian author, Arlene Stafford-Wilson, who used the farmhouse as both the inspiration, and the setting, for her popular books.

 Built in 1906, the two-storey house, a warm and welcoming residence, was home to the Stafford family for almost 50 years.

-Tobias ‘Tib’ Stafford, and his wife Audry (Rutherford) Stafford, members of the Royal Canadian Air Force, met during WWI, at the Number 8 Bombing and Gunnery School, in Lethbridge, Alberta.
+Tobias ‘Tib’ Stafford, and his wife Audry (Rutherford) Stafford, members of the Royal Canadian Air Force, met during WWII, at the Number 8 Bombing and Gunnery School, in Lethbridge, Alberta.
 They married in 1943, shortly before Tib was shipped overseas, to serve in Bournemouth, England.
 Their first child, Timothy, was born in Lethbridge in 1944, and their second, Judy, in 1945.

 When the war ended, Tib brought his young family back to his native Eastern Ontario.
 Born and raised on the 11th concession of Drummond Township, he spent his youth on the homestead of his namesake, native of southern Ireland, and an early pioneer settler to the region.

 With the help of a Veteran’s grant, Tib and Audry purchased the ‘Stafford House’, from Tib’s aunt and uncle, Thomas Carberry, and Clara (Richards) Carberry.

 George Watson started out in Perth after WW2 ended by working as an electrician’s helper at McVeety’s Electrical.
 He then hired on to Ontario Hydro as a lineman when the company was first established in town.